Contact (1997 American film): Release

 Contacts release in July 1997 rekindled public interest in Sagan's 1985 novel.
 The book remained on The New York Times Best Seller list from July 27 to September 21, 1997.

 Contact premiered on July 1, 1997, at the Village Theater in Los Angeles, California.
 It was released in the United States and Canada on July 11, 1997, in 1,923 theaters, earning $20,584,908 in its opening weekend, ranking in second place behind Men in Black.
 The film would hold the record for having Jodie Foster's highest opening weekend until Panic Room replaced it in 2002.
-It eventually grossed $100,920,329 in North America and $70,200,000 in foreign countries, reaching a worldwide total of $171,120,329.
+It eventually grossed $101 million in North America and $70 million internationally, reaching a total of $171 million worldwide.

 Contact was released on LaserDisc, VHS and DVD in December 1997.
 Among the special features are three audio commentaries: by director Zemeckis and producer Starkey, by visual effects supervisors Ken Ralston and Stephen Rosenbaum, and by star Jodie Foster.
 Contact was released on Blu-ray Disc on October 6, 2009.